Finnish Financial Supervisory Authority

+Under European Union policy frameworks, the FIN-FSA is the national competent authority for Finland within European Banking Supervision.
+It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
+It provides the permanent single common representative for Finland in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 History

 The Financial Supervisory Authority (FIN-FSA) was established on 1 January 2009, following a merger of the former Financial Supervision Authority and the Insurance Supervisory Authority.
 FIN-FSA operates in connection with the Bank of Finland.
-The predecessor of the Financial Supervision Authority was the Banking Supervision Office (in Finnish: Rahoitustarkastuslaitos [Rata]; also then in Swedish: Finansinspektionen [FI]).
+The predecessor of the Financial Supervision Authority was the Banking Supervision Office (in Finnish: Rahoitustarkastus [Rata]; also then in Swedish: Finansinspektionen [FI]).